 In the area of green finance, the Bank formulated the "Implementation Framework for Green Finance Construction", the "Three-Year Enhancement Plan for Green Finance Development of CZBank", the "Action Plan for Supporting Carbon Peak and Carbon Neutrality of CZBank (2021-2025)", and various guiding opinions to strengthen the management of green finance.
 The Bank continues to improve the mechanism for safeguarding the policies on green finance and the top-level design, so as to push forward the development of green development and the construction of dual-carbon construction, and to improve the top-level governance structure and policy system.
-The Bank's Board of Directors is responsible for determining the Bank's green finance development strategy, supervising and evaluating the implementation of the green finance development strategy, while the senior management has set up the "Green Finance Development Leadership Team" and the "Carbon Neutral Leadership Team", etc., and formulated the annual special promotion plan and further defined the development objectives for the year.
+The Bank's Board of Directors is responsible for determining the Bank's green finance development strategy, supervising and evaluating the "Green Finance Development Leadership Team" and the "Carbon Neutral Leadership Team", etc., and formulated the annual special promotion plan and further defined the development objectives for the year.
 We have issued the Environmental, Social and Governance Risk Management Measures of CZBank, and enhanced the level of risk management in green finance in multiple dimensions.
 We continue to strengthen policy guidance, professional operation, and assessment incentives to promote products and service modes such as Carbon Ease Loan, Photovoltaic Loan, and Carbon Emission Reduction Support Tool, and to make an effort in various aspects, such as green credits, green bonds, and green investments, to encourage resources to flow into clean energy and eco-friendly industries.
 As of the end of the reporting period, the balance of our Bank's green loans was RMB203.436 billion, an increase of 39.41% compared to the beginning of the year, higher than the growth rate of all loans in the Bank.
 The Bank assisted in the issuance of 5 green bonds, blue bonds, etc., achieving a financing of RMB3.153 billion.
 It issued the first ESG wealth management product across the Bank, with a fund-raising scale of RMB50 million, and prioritizing investment in green industries such as clean energy, pollution prevention and control, and ecological protection.
 The low-carbon theme fund for consignment sales amounted to RMB119 million.

 In terms of green operation, the Bank continue to deepen the electronicization of seals and vouchers, with a coverage rate of over 90% in personal transaction volume throughout the year.
 We participated in the Ministry of Finance's electronic voucher project, and have taken the lead in completing the implementation and application of the "Bank Electronic Voucher Interconnection Platform" in the industry, with successfully practical applications in multiple pilot entities made.
 The Bank has realized "no need to run even once" in business operation, saving energy consumption and carbon emissions for customers to and from banks, with the replacement rate of online transactions exceeded 99%.
-We are deepening the digital reform of office management, running 1.21 million online processes throughout the year, saving about 45 tons of office paper.
+We are deepening the digital reform of office paper.
 We vigorously promote green building management and zero carbon network construction.
-CZBank Lishui Branch has passed the zero carbon network evaluation of the public welfare activities such as afforestation, water source purification, and resource recycling.
+CZBank Lishui Branch has passed the zero carbon network evaluation^{Note}.
+We also actively carry out environmental public welfare activities such as afforestation, water source purification, and resource recycling.